drakmor/spark_player/README.md

 You can also [Download](https://github.com/spark-mv/spark_player/raw/v1.0.146/dist/hola-player-1.0.146.zip) prebuilt package and host it on your website.
 You will also need to update the location of the swf files `videojs.swf` and `videojs-osmf.swf`.

-Important: If you are using HolaSpark or HolaCDN features you must retain the 'customer=<id>' param of the url even after moving Hola player to your servers.
+Important: If you are using Spark or SparkCDN features you must retain the 'customer=<id>' param of the url even after moving Spark Player to your servers.

 ```html
 <script src="//www.example.com/path/to/hola_player/hola_player.js?customer=xxx"></script>